okteto/okteto/code-of-conduct.md

-# CND Code of Conduct v1.0
+# Okteto Code of Conduct v1.0

 ## Our Pledge